Skip to content

 Within the company, those departments that need your data to fulfil our contractual and legal obligations will receive access to it.

 We only disclose data to third parties who are not processors as required by law.
 We only pass on users' data to third parties if this is necessary, for example, on the basis of Art.
 6 Para.
-1 Sentence 1 lit. b DSGVO for contractual purposes or on the basis of legitimate interests pursuant to Art.
+1 Sentence 1 lit. b GDPR for contractual purposes or on the basis of legitimate interests pursuant to Art.
 6 Para.
 1 Sentence 1 lit. f.
-DSGVO in the economic and effective operation of our business or you have consented to the transfer of data.
+GDPR in the economic and effective operation of our business or you have consented to the transfer of data.
 In the case of purely informative use of the website, we do not pass on any data to third parties.

 5. How long will my data be stored?